Buffalo Central Terminal: Opening

 In the early days, the station was served not only by the owner, but also by the Canadian National Railway, Pennsylvania Railroad, and the Toronto, Hamilton & Buffalo Railway.

 When the NYC operated the 20th Century Limited, Central Terminal was located approximately 44 mi east of the half-way point from New York City to Chicago, and the trains would pass each other near there.
+The NYC's 1930 calendar featured these trains meeting at the then-new Terminal with artist Walter L. Greene's Eastward, Westward night time scene.

+The station had 1,500 employees and was designed to handle 3,200 passengers per hour.
 For most of Central Terminal's history, far too few trains stopped there to justify the use of such a large facility.
 Although it started with 200 trains daily, the Great Depression began less than a year after its construction, and the rise in automobile use also hurt passenger levels.